Creer History, Family Crest & Coats of Arms

 Early History of the Creer family

-Another 245 words (18 lines of text) covering the years 1542 and 1598 are included under the topic Early Creer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Creer research.
+Another 110 words (8 lines of text) covering the years 1542 and 1598 are included under the topic Early Creer History in all our PDF Extended History products and printed products wherever possible.

 Creer Spelling Variations